HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 * ⟨ a, á, ą, ą́, e, é, ę, ę́, i, í, į, į́, o, ó, ǫ, ǫ́, n, ń ⟩

-When length is considered as a factor for creating permutations, the following combinations should also be considered.
-That is, these permutations represent what is argued to be a single phoneme in Navajo.
+When vowel length (duration) is considered as a factor for creating permutations, the following combinations should also be considered.
+That is, these permutations represent what is argued to phonologically be a single phoneme in Navajo.
 If one holds that a "letter" is a graphical representations of a phoneme, and that tonemes are inherently bound to their co-articulated phoneme (something like a structuralist view on tone rather than an auto-segmental view), then these would count as "letters".
 However, as typographical characters these permutations range from digraphs to hexagraphs.
-The literature consulted on Navajo is unclear as how these sequences are taught.
+The literature consulted on Navajo is unclear as how these sequences are taught to users of the Navajo language.
 Therefore it is possible that native speakers consider the previous examples, or the following examples as single characters.
+The issue of multi-graphs in Navajo reading is acknowledged in Holme's work (1971).
 Roberts (2009: §2.4) discusses in some detail the variation which exists in how readers perceive characters with diacritics - including the possibilities raised by Huckauf et al. (1999) that characters with various components become consolidated in the minds of experience readers.

 * ⟨ aa, áa, aá, áá, ąą, ą́ą, ąą́, ą́ą́ ⟩
 * ⟨ ee, ée, eé, éé, ęę, ę́ę, ęę́, ę́ę́ ⟩